-This action plan provides guidance on the next steps needed to implement this portion of the Sugar Hill Greenway.
+This action plan provides guidance on the key next steps needed to implement this portion of the Sugar Hill Greenway.
 Some of the recommended actions, such as revisions to the zoning ordinance, may also support the development of other greenway segments.
-It is a living, flexible strategy that should be regularly reviewed and updated by staff to reflect ongoing opportunities and challenges.
+It is a flexible strategy that should be regularly reviewed and updated by staff to reflect ongoing opportunities and challenges.

 SHORT TERM (YEARS 1-2) Action Responsible Party 1 Adopt the Sugar Hill Greenway Concept LCI Plan City Council 2 Educate staff and elected officials about the Greenway Concept LCI Plan and its recommendations and implications Dept. of Planning 3 Communicate and coordinate the Greenway Concept LCI Plan components with respective stakeholders, prospective partners, regional jurisdictions, and local developers.
-Dept. of Planning 4 Get new greenway segment adopted as part of Gwinnett County's Countywide Trail Master Plan and ARC's Regional Trail System Comcept Dept. of Planning; Gwinnett County; ARC 5 Establish a secure funding source for greenway construction throught the City's budgeting process Dept. of Planning; City Manager 6 Seek additional funding for greenway development through corporate partnerships, both local industries and tourism Dept. of Planning; Dept. of Economic Development 7 Work with ARC to determine eligibility and competitiveness for Transportation Alternatives Program (TAP) and LCI program transportation project implementation funding Dept. of Planning 8 Work with GDOT and GCDOT to modify the SR 20 widening project design (Peachtree Industrial Boulevard to Buford Hwy) to include a shared use path Dept. of Planning; GDOT; GCDOT 9 Work with GDOT and GCDOT to determine traffic impacts and approvals for intersection design and signal modifications Dept. of Planning; GDOT; GCDOT 10 Revise zoning ordinance to require implementation of adopted greenway plans as properties redevelop and encourage trail-oriented development building and site design elements Dept. of Planning
+Dept. of Planning 4 Get new greenway segment adopted as part of Gwinnett County's Countywide Trail Master Plan and ARC's Regional Trail System Comcept Dept. of Planning; Gwinnett County; ARC 5 Establish a secure funding source for greenway construction through the City's budgeting process Dept. of Planning; City Manager 6 Seek additional funding for greenway development through corporate partnerships, both local industries and tourism Dept. of Planning; Dept. of Economic Development 7 Work with ARC to determine eligibility and competitiveness for Transportation Alternatives Program (TAP) and LCI program transportation project implementation funding Dept. of Planning 8 Work with GDOT and GCDOT to modify the SR 20 widening project design (Peachtree Industrial Boulevard to Buford Hwy) to include a shared use path Dept. of Planning; GDOT; GCDOT 9 Work with GDOT and GCDOT to determine traffic impacts and approvals for intersection design and signal modifications Dept. of Planning; GDOT; GCDOT 10 Revise zoning ordinance to require implementation of adopted greenway plans as properties redevelop and encourage trail-oriented development building and site design elements Dept. of Planning

-SHORT TERM (YEARS 1-2) Action Responsible Party 11 Develop and launch a signature brand for the Sugar Hill Greenway Dept. of Planning; Dept. of Economic Development; Communications staff 12 Develop and adopt trail design guidelines and standards, including a wayfinding package Dept. of Planning; Consultant 13 Develop a 100 percent design package for the greenway design Dept. of Planning; Consultant 14 Begin right-of-way acquisition where needed City Manager 15 Create a detailed master plan for the new park at Richland Creek Dept. of Parks and Recreation 16 Identify a preferred bike share provider, establish a partnership, and install bike share stations at key access points and trailheads Dept. of Planning 17 Establish a greenway data colleciton program, including collecting baseline data and conducting periodic counts of trail users and economic impact data Dept. of Planning; Dept. of Economic Development 18 Compile emergency response, crime, and other incident data as a baseline for monitoring, including location-specific information for reporting and identification of opportunities to improve greenway safety, security, and overall management Dept. of Planning; Police Department 19 Begin holding regular meetings (at least quarterly) of the Friends of the Greenway group Friends of the Greenway 20 Partner with Friends of the Greenway to develop a neighborhood education campaign about greenway benefits and etiquette Dept. of Planning; Friends of the Greenway 21 Partner with Friends of the Greenway to host a launch event for Phase 1 of the greenway to build momentum and support City event coordinator; Friends of the Greenway 22 Engage community arts and history organizations to identify stories and artists to be featured in public art installations along the greenway Dept. of Planning; Sugar Hill Arts Commission 23 Coordinate with Gwinnett County Transit to determine the potential to enhance bus shelters and service along the greenway route Dept. of Planning 24 Review greenway maintenance capacity and protocols and adopt best practices, as needed Dept. of Planning; Dept. of Public Works
+SHORT TERM (YEARS 1-2) Action Responsible Party 11 Develop and launch a signature brand for the Sugar Hill Greenway Dept. of Planning; Dept. of Economic Development; Communications staff 16 Explore the potential for a bike share program by conducting a feasibility study and engaging the community about overall desire and preferred locations.
+Dept. of Planning 17 Establish a greenway data colleciton program and collect baseline data, including periodic counts of pedestrians and cyclists and economic impact data Dept. of Planning; Dept. of Economic Development 18 Compile emergency response, crime, and other incident data as a baseline for monitoring, including location- specific information for reporting and identification of opportunities to improve greenway safety, security, and overall management Dept. of Planning; Police Department 19 Begin holding regular meetings (at least quarterly) of the Friends of the Greenway group Friends of the Greenway 20 Partner with Friends of the Greenway to develop a neighborhood education campaign about greenway benefits and etiquette Dept. of Planning; Friends of the Greenway 21 Partner with Friends of the Greenway to host a launch event for Phase 1 of the greenway to build momentum and support, including a potential sponsorship and fundraising component for future phases City event coordinator; 21 Friends of the Greenway 22 Engage community arts and history organizations to identify stories and artists to be featured in public art installations along the greenway Dept. of Planning; Sugar Hill Arts Commission; Sugar Hill Historic Preservation Society 23 Coordinate with Gwinnett County Transit to determine the potential to enhance bus shelters and service along the greenway route Dept. of Planning 24 Review greenway maintenance capacity and protocols and adopt best practices, as needed Dept. of Planning; Dept. of Public Works